 Banners are highly decorated flags that are carried at the front of parades, especially of armies as seen every year at the Trooping of the Colour and the Queen’s official birthday celebrations.
-Unions and other organisation also declare their identity with banners.
+Unions and other organisation also declare their identity and pride in their organisation with banners.

 In the Christian world, banners are used to depict various aspects of Spiritual life - healing, pastoring, fellowship, children’s ministry, inspirational Biblical verses, etc. The list is endless.